The Department of Economics at EMU offers majors and minors in economics with diversified areas of specialization. Economics Department offers:

 Student at the 2018 Awards Ceremony

-The Department of Economics at EMU offers several terminal masters degrees and a graduate certificate with diversified areas of specialization.
+The Department of Economics at EMU offers several terminal masters degrees with diversified areas of specialization.
 Economics Department offers:

 - Master of Science (MS) in Applied Econometrics